Relational Connectors and Heterogeneous Bisimulations: Preliminaries: Coalgebras and Lax Extensions

 \subsubsection{Lax extensions}

-As indicated in the introduction, relational connectors are largely intended as a generalization of lax extensions, which lift relations along a single functor, \pnnote{I know what we mean, but it still sounds weird.
-What about: ``which extend the action of a single functor to relations'' or ``which lift relations to relations that connect elements of a single functor''} to settings where relations need to connect elements of different functors.
-A \emph{lax extension}~$L$ (references are in \autoref{sec:intro}) of a set functor~$F$ \pnnote{maybe we can ommit the word ``set''} assigns to each relation $r\colon\frel{X}{Y}$ a relation $Lr\colon\frel{FX}{FY}$ such that
+As indicated in the introduction, relational connectors are largely intended as a generalization of lax extensions, which extend a single functor to act also on relations, to settings where relations need to connect elements of different functors.
+A \emph{lax extension}~$L$ (references are in \autoref{sec:intro}) of a set functor~$F$ assigns to each relation $r\colon\frel{X}{Y}$ a relation $Lr\colon\frel{FX}{FY}$ such that